Places You Can Bet Online Now

 - Nevada currently offers online sports betting (in-person registration only)

-- New Jersey online sports betting launching in July 2018
+- New Jersey online sports betting offers online as of August 6th

 - Pennsylvania online sports betting launching in Q4 2018